Spatio-Temporal

 - {gstat} - OG; Has idw and various kriging methods.

-- The best fits of the respective spatio-temporal models might suggest different variogram families and parameters for the pure spatial and temporal ones.
+The best fits of the respective spatio-temporal models might suggest different variogram families and parameters for the pure spatial and temporal ones.

-- Spatio-Temporal vs Purely Spatial
+Spatio-Temporal vs Purely Spatial

 - By examining the spatio-temporal variogram plot, you

-- Example (gstat vignette): A temporal lag of one or a few days leads already to a large variability compared to spatial distances of few hundred kilometres, implying that the temporal correlation is too weak to considerably improve the overall prediction.
+- Example (gstat vignette): A temporal lag of one or a few days leads already to a large variability compared to spatial distances of few hundred kilometers, implying that the temporal correlation is too weak to considerably improve the overall prediction.

 - By examining the spatio-temporal variogram plot, you